camilocoelhogomes/projeto_11_linkr/README.md

 npm run build
 ```
 10. Finally access http://localhost:3000 on your favorite browser (unless it is Internet Explorer.
 In this case, review your life decisions :eyes:)

+**Note:** This application uses a third-part private API created specially for it